-This ubiquitous folded meat pie (primarily beef in Chile) is considered to be Chile's national dish.
+This folded meat pie (primarily beef in Chile) is a traditional food in Chile and considered its national dish.
 We had them both fried and baked, but either way, we never met an empanada here we didn't enjoy!

 5. Visit Cerros Alegre and Conception

 One of the cultural icons of Valparaiso are the colorful barrios - neighborhoods defined by the hilly terrain and surrounded by culture, colorful street art, bars and restaurants.
 You can reach these two hills through the El Peral funicular, located off Plaza Sotomayor.
 The neighborhoods are vibrant and multicultural, and a good place to discover the true flavor of Valparaiso.